 Hairdressing guidelines exist to provide hairdressers with an understanding of health implications of the services they offer to ensure customers are safe and protected.

 Many hairdressing facilities offer skin penetration procedures.
 The practice of skin penetration has existed in many societies for hundreds of years and involves the process of the piercing, cutting, puncturing and/or tearing of the skin or mucous membrane.
 Body piercing, tattooing, waxing, nail manicures and pedicures are examples.

 Skin penetration is an invasive procedure with potential health risks.
 If correct precautions are not taken, blood-borne viruses such as Hepatitis B, Hepatitis C, Human Immunodeficiency Virus (HIV) and a range of bacterial infections can be transmitted to operators or clients through contaminated equipment or unhygienic premises and procedures.

-Environmental Health Officers from the council assess skin penetration premises to ensure compliance with the legislation that such are operated safely and hygienically.
+Environmental Health Officers from the council work with skin penetration premises to ensure they are operated safely and hygienically, and comply with legislation.